-The Group recorded a surplus in the current year of \$12.4m (2022: deficit \$25.5m).
-The Group's operating performance for the year was significantly impacted by the performance of the Investment Fund, which had a positive net return of \$33.2m.
-This was represented by a \$20.4m write-up on the value of its investments portfolio (fair value mark to market movement at 31 December 2023) and by \$12.8m from interest and dividends received during the year.
+The Group recorded a surplus in the current year of \$7,768k (2023: surplus \$12,343k).
+The Group's operating performance for the year was significantly impacted by the performance of the Investment Fund, which had a positive net return of \$38,119k.
+This reflects a \$24,288k change in fair value of the value of its investment portfolio (fair value mark to market movement at 31 December 2024) and by \$13,831k from interest and dividends received during the year.
 The Board endorsed investment strategy aims to achieve returns of CPI plus 4% over the medium to long term (5-7 years).

-Investment decisions are overseen by the Investment Committee, managed by Morgan Stanley and strategies are continually evaluated.
+Investment decisions are overseen by the Investment Committee, investments are managed by Morgan Stanley and strategies are continually evaluated.
 Aside from the performance of the Investment Fund, the Institute's performance was favourable compared to budget.
-Depreciation and amortisation increased relative to the prior year, which amounted to \$4.8m (2022: \$4.6m).
+Depreciation and amortisation increased relative to the prior year, which amounted to \$5,060k (2023: \$4,768k).

-Other than for Biopoint Hong Kong Ltd, income tax is not applicable.
+Other than for Biopoint Hong Kong Ltd, income tax is not applicable to the Group.